-The primary threat to identification for the country-year design is the possibility that AmChams are formed after the U.S. and/or host governments have decided to invest more resources in specific bilateral economic relationships, such that both AmCham formation and diplomatic attention to commercial issues are driven by a shift in national (foreign) policy focus.
+The primary threat to identification for the country-year design is the possibility that AmChams are formed after the U.S. government has decided to invest more resources in specific bilateral economic relationships, such that both AmCham formation and diplomatic attention to commercial issues are driven by a shift in national foreign policy focus.
 I argue that this is unlikely given the costs inherent in collective action: organizing and joining an AmCham is costly for firms, who must not only pay membership dues but must also accept less particularistic policy concessions than they might want were they to be lobbying on their own.
 Rationally, firms should only create and join an AmCham when they believe that doing so is necessary to achieve their desired policy outcomes; an increase in national interest towards promoting business interests in a particular host state should reduce the effort necessary to lobby for pro-business policies, likewise reducing the incentive to lobby collectively through an AmCham.
-Empirically, I model AmCham formation and show that factors such as bilateral trade/investment, economic openness, and UN voting alignment with the U.S. are not significant within-country predictors of AmCham formation; the results are available in Appendix Table B.1.

 Second, I leverage the fact that most diplomats are rotated through multiple different countries over the course of their careers to estimate the within-diplomat effect of being rotated to a country that has an AmCham branch.
-Diplomats in the U.S. Foreign Service are not assigned to posts at random; rather, they are presented with a list of relevant positions that will be coming open, and they are required to bid on (e.g., apply for) their preferred openings.27 However, I argue that the primary threat to identification-namely, that diplomats who take an interest in commercial issues during their career will select into countries with active AmChams-is unlikely for two reasons.
+Diplomats in the U.S. Foreign Service are not assigned to posts at random; rather, they are presented with a list of relevant positions that will be coming open, and they are required to bid on (e.g., apply for) their preferred openings.30 However, I argue that the primary threat to identification-namely, that diplomats who take an interest in commercial issues during their career will select into countries with active AmChams-is unlikely for two reasons.
 First, diplomats must select their broad specialty ("cone") at the time when they first apply for the Foreign Service, and mid-career transitions into economic/commercial positions are rare.
 Second, empirically, I find that economic officers are no more likely than other diplomats in my sample to be assigned to a post that has an active AmCham; ambassadors are 12 percentage points less likely than other diplomats to be assigned to posts with active AmChams.
 This suggests that, on balance, diplomats rotate to new countries for reasons unrelated to the presence or absense of an AmCham branch.